akshanshop/Raipur-Smart-Connect/replit.md

 Users can create, discover, and join communities with various categories and privacy settings.
 Creators and admins manage members and community settings.
 A dedicated `/communities` route provides discovery, user-specific communities, and creation functionalities.

 ## Official Time-Based Job Management
 Officials have a dedicated dashboard to manage assigned and unassigned jobs.
-Features include time tracking (estimated vs. actual hours), job assignment with notifications, status tracking (pending, in_progress, completed/cancelled), priority and categorization, deadline warnings, detailed job information, and a stats dashboard.
+Features include time tracking (estimated vs. actual hours using decimal values), job assignment with notifications, status tracking (pending, in_progress, completed/cancelled), priority and categorization, deadline warnings, detailed job information, and a stats dashboard.
+The officials dashboard includes a separate Issues Management section with an interactive map showing all reported complaints with color-coded markers based on priority and status.

 # External Dependencies